$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: B->V form factors from light-cone sum rules

 \subsection{Equation of motion and form factors}

-In this section we reiterate the use of the equation of motion (eom) \cite{Hambrock:2013zya}.
-As discussed in \cite{Hambrock:2013zya} this is of importance for the reduction of the uncertainty in the tensor-to-vector form factor ratio.
-Below we shall give more details and strengthen the argument.
+In this section we reiterate the use of the \eom \cite{Hambrock:2013zya}.
+As discussed in \cite{Hambrock:2013zya} this is of importance in reducing the uncertainty between certain FFs.
+Below we give more details and strengthen the argument.
 The following \eom